LevonDX/Teams-Hack-event-March-2022/Challenge 1 Personal Tab/readme.md

 1. Download sample app from GitHub ["Personal tab quick-start"](https://github.com/OfficeDev/microsoft-teams-sample-tabs.git).
 2. Publish your application to Azure App Service.
-If you do it from VS, [this tutorial](https://docs.microsoft.com/en-us/azure/app-service/quickstart-dotnetcore?tabs=net60&pivots=development-environment-vs#publish-your-web-app) may help.
+If you do it from Visual Studio, [this tutorial](https://docs.microsoft.com/en-us/azure/app-service/quickstart-dotnetcore?tabs=net60&pivots=development-environment-vs#publish-your-web-app) may help.
 4. Open "Developer Portal" (app or website) and open your application.
 5. Add Personal Tab to your application and change the app version.
 6. Press "Submit new version".